 Employment opportunities for people living with disabilities is a major focus for our Foundation; so we are proud to support Hotel Etico, a social enterprise/accommodation venue that provides vocational training and life coaching to people with intellectual disabilities.

 Another grant we’re excited about went to Hearts of Purple for its Operation Family Protect project, which provides victims of domestic violence with the Tek Safe Wearable Duress Alarm watch.
 If a threat materialises, its simple 2-step activation triggers an immediate coordinated response by police and designated contacts.
 The watch starts a live audio recording with a GPS/WIFI locator so the victim can be easily located, saving more lives.

-RUFFTrack will be taking 12 at-risk young people to a cattle station near Goondiwindi, Queensland to provide them with mental health support, education, and a range of skills.
+RuffTRACK will be taking a group of at-risk young people to a cattle station near Goondiwindi, Queensland to provide them with mental health support, education, and a range of skills.
 The mentoring and work-readiness program also benefits bushfire- and drought-affected isolated elderly farmers by providing moral and emotional support, as well as physical assistance with welding, fencing, fire prevention and environmental repair works.

 Partnering with EISS Super

 2020 was a year of firsts.
 Seeing so many Australians and the community groups that support them in need inspired a search for a corporate partner to fund two grants.
 We’re so pleased that EISS Super, a not for profit industry fund run to benefit members, came on board with extra funding.

 EISS Super is funding Family Inclusion Strategies in the Hunter’s Peer Parent Support and Advocacy Program, which provides support for parents and families whose children were removed and placed in care due to child protection concerns, or who are at risk of having children removed from their care.
 The program provides court support, phone line support, and morning teas and other peer-run group gatherings for parents and families.